grafana/grafana/docs/sources/variables/variable-value-tags.md

 +++
-title = "Enter Value tags"
-weight = 500
+title = "Variable value group tags" weight = 500
 +++

-# Enter variable value groups/tags (experimental feature)
+# Configure variable value group tags

+> Experimental feature that will be deprecated in Grafana v8.

 Value groups/tags are a feature you can use to organize variable options.
 If you have many options in the dropdown for a multi-value variable, then you can use this feature to group the values into selectable tags.